Entirely Passive Assisted Stretching for Everyone

 Vedic Thai Yoga

 Vedic Thai Yoga (Assisted Stretching) can feel like yoga and massage at the same time.
+You get to lie there like a sack of potatoes while I move you through a series of stretches.

 The Ayurvedic Facelift focuses on the head, face, and neck.